Last Updated on March 3, 2026

 - Harvard University

-Universities accepting ACT scores
+Universities Accepting ACT Scores

 These are a few of the universities that accept the ACT score and offer international students a chance to study abroad by applying to their favourite undergraduate programme.